lauradcontreras/lauradcontreras.github.io/_pages/about.md

 Welcome to my website!

-I'm Laura Daniela Contreras Portela (large name, I know), Ph.D. candidate in economics at Aix Marseille School of Economics (AMSE) and Teaching Assitant (Enseignante des travaux dirigés) at Aix-Marseille Université.
+I'm Laura Contreras-Portela, Ph.D. candidate in economics at Aix Marseille School of Economics (AMSE) and Teaching Assitant (Enseignante des travaux dirigés) at Aix-Marseille Université.

-I'm currently working on place-based policies.
-I explore whether their benefits offset their costs in a spatial economy, distinguishing between developed and developing countries.
+I'm currently working on Place-Based Policies (PBPs).
+I explore their effects on labour market outcomes, city structure and environment, in a spatial economy.
 I'm starting this long journey, but the process is already ongoing!

-My primary research and policy interests are in quantitative spatial economics, economic geography, urban economics and international trade.
+My primary research and policy interests are in urban economics, labour economics, and international trade focused on GVCs.